Paris King Henri IV Equestrian Statue

-Located on the Ile de la Cite, you will be able to discover that the equestrian statue of King Henri IV is actually a replica of the original dating from the 1600s, however, this particular statue was still put in place in 1818 and is one of the many monuments in Paris that you can discover today.
+Located on the Ile de la Cite, you will be able to discover that the Paris King Henri IV equestrian statue is actually a replica of the original dating from the 1600s, however, this particular statue was still put in place in 1818 and is one of the many Paris monuments that you can discover today.

-About the Equestrian Statue of King Henri IV in Paris
+About the Paris King Henri IV Equestrian Statue

-The original sculpture was commissioned by Marie de Medici way back in the 1600s, which means if you have any interest on its background, you may want to find out about the history of the equestrian statue of King Henri IV that is quite fascinating in itself.
+The original sculpture was commissioned by Marie de Medici way back in the 1600s, which means if you have any interest on its background, you may want to find out about the history of the Paris King Henri IV equestrian statue that is quite fascinating in itself.

-However, the bronze statue that you can still see today, which is classified as an historical monument in Paris, is actually a replica of the original, and this was only put in place in 1818 during the Restoration, after the French Revolution.
+However, the bronze Paris King Henri IV equestrian statue that you can still see today, which is classified as an historical Paris monument, is actually a replica of the original, and this was only put in place in 1818 during the Restoration, after the French Revolution.

 But we are getting ahead of ourselves here